Runners Education: Proper Hydration

 - Weigh yourself nude immediately before a run.

 - After the run, undress, towel yourself off so that you are dry, and weigh yourself again.
+Note: Do NOT urinate between the pre-activity weighing and post-activity weighing.

-- Subtract your after-run weight from your pre-run weight and convert this number into ounces.
-One pound equals 16 ounces.
+- Subtract your after-run weight from your pre-run weight and convert this number into ounces (one pound equals 16 ounces).
 Take this number and add the weight of fluid you drank during the run.

-Here's an example.
 A runner weighs 188 pounds before his run.
 He consumes 16 ounces of fluid during an hour run, and weighs 187 pounds after the run.
 So he lost one pound during the run.
 One pound plus 16 ounces of fluid consumed equals 32 ounces, which is the rate of fluid lost per hour.
 That divided by four is eight, which is the number of ounces of fluid he should consume for every 15 minutes of running.

 Remember that the best practice as indicated by the IMMDA for hydration during extended running events is to consume fluids when you are thirsty.
 The method provided above is to help you plan your estimated hydration needs for race day.